+XEN801 is a selective, small molecule inhibitor of SCD1 being developed for the treatment of moderate to severe acne.
 SCD1 is an enzyme involved in lipid synthesis that is expressed in sebaceous glands in the skin.
-Mice deficient in SCD1 have a marked phenotype of sebaceous gland atrophy suggesting that inhibition of SCD1 activity in the skin may provide a novel treatment option for disorders of enlarged or overactive sebaceous glands.
-We have discovered and developed novel small-molecule SCD1 inhibitors to which we have sole development rights as topical agents for dermatological disorders.
-In multiple animal models, we have shown that our SCD1 inhibitors can reduce sebaceous gland size and number.
-Our inhibitors have properties suitable for topical administration, such as adequate skin penetration and photostability.
-We anticipate selecting a development candidate for IND-enabling studies in 2014 and initiating clinical development in 2015.
-We believe a selective, small-molecule inhibitor of SCD1 has broad therapeutic potential, including for skin disorders such as acne vulgaris, seborrheic dermatitis and sebaceous gland hyperplasia.
+Mice deficient in SCD1 have a marked phenotype of sebaceous gland atrophy suggesting that inhibition of SCD1 activity in the skin may provide a novel treatment option for disorders of enlarged or overactive sebaceous glands, including acne.
+We have discovered and developed novel small-molecule SCD1 inhibitors to which we have sole rights.
+In multiple animal models, we have shown that our SCD1 inhibitors can reduce the size and number of sebaceous glands.
+XEN801 has demonstrated good properties for topical administration including formulation in a light gel and adequate skin penetration in multiple animal species.

+We anticipate selecting a development candidate for IND-enabling studies in the second half of 2014 and filing an IND in the first half of 2015 to initiate initiating clinical development.
+We believe a selective, small-molecule inhibitor of SCD1 has therapeutic potential for skin disorders such as moderate to severe acne, seborrhoea and sebaceous hyperplasia.

-Selective Small-Molecule Inhibitors of Targets for Cardiovascular Disease
+Selective Small-Molecule Inhibitors of Targets for the Treatment of Cardiovascular Disease